EleutherAI/lm-evaluation-harness/README.md

 > **Warning**: Choosing the wrong model may result in erroneous outputs despite not erroring.

-To use with [PEFT](https://github.com/huggingface/peft), you can use the following command:
+To use with [PEFT](https://github.com/huggingface/peft), take the call you would run to evaluate the base model and add `,peft=PATH` to the `model_args` argument as shown below:
 ```bash
 python main.py \
     --model hf-causal \